 |PPC Management||No||$0||–||Tool (same as Product Research)||$0||4 hours||Tool (same as Product Research)||$0||4 hours|

 |Shipping Costs for 100 products sold||FBM packaging||$50||2 hours||FBA (standard at $2.41 per item)||$241||–||FBA (standard at $2.41 per item)||$241||–|

 |FBM shipping costs ($1.50)**||$150||2 hours||Sending items to Amazon (estimated)||$100||2 hours||Sending items to Amazon (estimated)||$100||2 hours|

 |FBA storage***||$13||–||FBA storage***||$13||–|

 |TOTAL||Economy||$1555||7 working days||Business||$2991||2.5 working days****||First Class||$4251||2 working days****|

-*** This calculation is based on the assumption that the product will take up 20 cubic foot in the warehouse We rounded the amount up from $12.80.
+*** – Based on the assumption that the product takes up 20 cubic feet in the warehouse, we rounded the amount up from $12.80